Edleron/McTappyFish/README.md

 # README

 ## MC QUIZ GAME

 This README is a guide representing Unity worksheets and sample code.
-This game is the fifth prototype clone game of edleron.
-I would like to thank game dev tv for their efforts.
+This game is the sixth prototype clone game of edleron.
+I would like to thank WeArePanteon for their efforts.

 ## What is this repository for?